numberscope/frontscope/doc/making-a-visualizer.md

 [p5.js reference](https://p5js.org/reference/) to learn about what you can do.

 Drawing tools and options are found in the graphics context, `this.sketch`.
-Accessing `this.sketch` triggers some consistency checks, so it's most parsimonious to access it at most once per function call, storing its value as a local constant for future reference.
+Accessing `this.sketch` triggers some consistency checks, so we recommend storing its value as a local constant in each function call that uses it.
+This avoids redundant checks.

 Sequence information is found in `this.seq`.
 This is a `SequenceInterface` object, so it will always have a method `getElement(n)` that returns the `n`th